flass/pantagruel/INSTALL.md

 ## Installing the Pantagruel scripts

-Pantagruel pipeline is "just" a bunch of scripts.
-What you simply need to do is to downlaod them, that's about it.
+Pantagruel pipeline is 'just' a bunch of scripts.
+What you simply need to do is to download them, that's about it.
 Here is how:

 Under a Debian environment (e.g. Ubuntu), you can automatically install all dependencies using the script [install_dependencies.sh](https://github.com/flass/pantagruel/blob/master/install_dependencies.sh), following the indications below: